dEAduction/dEAduction/CONTRIBUTING.md

 interface uses PySide2 (Qt for Python) and communication between the user interface and L∃∀N uses Trio and Qtrio.
 The version control system we use is Git.

-### Prerequisites
+### What should I know?

+Not much.
 A good experience in Python3 is *recommended*, as well as basic terminal usage.
 Some experience in Git is necessary but you can rapidly learn it from scratch (you should feel at ease using git branches).
 L∃∀N experience is useful only if you directly work on the L∃∀N side of the project, otherwise you do not need it.
 Finally, **you do not need to be a programming wizard to contribute**.
 In fact, nobody is in the core-team.
 You just need to know the things that are relevant to *you* and what you want to do.

 A [list](#resources-bonus) of online resources is available at the end of this document.
 They do not cover everything but are all useful to this project.
 Do